 - 1. Board or staff member who knows the prospect will have an initial conversation with the prospect to gauge interest and dedication to KIPP LA's mission. - 2.
 Cultivation of the prospective Board member.
 Ensure alignment between the needs and expectations of KIPP LA and the needs and expectations of the individual.
 This will be achieved by: - a.
 Investing candidates in the mission of KIPP LA - b.
 Setting expectations for prospective Board members - c.
 Creating a vision for how Board membership meets the needs of both the individual and the organization - 3.
 Board or staff member who knows the prospect will recommend the prospect to a Governance Committee member or the Executive Director. - 4.
 Board Governance Committee, a committee of the KIPP LA Schools Board, reviews the prospective board member's qualifications, fit and desire to serve. - 5.
 Executive Director, Chief of Staff, and Board Governance Committee cultivates prospective Board member: - a.
 Prospective Board member receives information concerning the history and future plans of KIPP LA Schools, including the KIPP LA Schools Board handbook and annual report; - b.
 Prospective Board member visits one or more KIPP LA schools; - c.
 Prospective Board member meets with Executive Director; - d.
-Prospective Board member attends a Board meeting;
+Prospective Board member attends a Board meeting; - e.

-- e.
 Prospective Board member interviews with Governance Committee member(s); - f.
-Prospective Board member meets with member(s) of Governance Committee where requirements and responsibilities of KIPP LA Board are explained and agreed upon; - Board Governance Committee presents formal recommendation to the full Board of KIPP LA Schools; Board votes on prospective candidate. - Prospective board members are cultivated by sharing the mission of KIPP LA and a school tour; setting expectations in terms of responsibilities and commitments of Board members; setting a vision for how Board membership meets the individual and organizations needs.
-2) Board or staff member supporting the candidacy of prospect introduces them to CEO and Governance Committee.
-3) Governance Committee meets with candidate and evaluates qualifications to serve.
-4) Governance Committee, if in agreement, makes a formal recommendation to full Board of KIPP LA Schools for a vote.
-5) Board Chair meets with prospective
+Prospective Board member meets with member(s) of Governance Committee where requirements and responsibilities of KIPP LA Board are explained and agreed upon; - 6.
+Board Governance Committee presents formal recommendation to the full Board of KIPP LA Schools; Board votes on prospective candidate. - 7.
+Board Chair meets with prospective candidate and extends offer to join KIPP LA Schools Board.